JANUARY 7 | MERIDIAN

 OCTOBER 14 | VICKSBURG

 OVER THE RIVER RUN

-This five-mile run/walk and one-mile fun run goes over the Old Mississippi River Highway 80 Bridge, and is followed by an after party with live music.
+Enjoy a 5-mile run or walk over the Old Mississippi River Bridge, followed by an after party with live music.

 NATCHEZ BALLOON FESTIVAL